 Well, while it’s true that some “organic” wine has been, traditionally, not so great – that’s not true anymore.

-Our top 12 best organic wines brands for 2020 are, without doubt, top quality picks that could go head to head with their more processed counterparts and not give up an inch of ground.
+Our top 12 best organic wines brands are, without doubt, top quality picks that could go head to head with their more processed counterparts and not give up an inch of ground.

 What Is Organic Wine?

 Well, this isn’t an easy distinction to make because there is a split between “organic grapes” and “organic wine making”.

 So, the ideal organic wine uses only organically grown grapes but also hasn’t had anything added to it during the fermentation process that wouldn’t meet the criteria of “organic”.

 Unfortunately, the fully organic processing of wine seems to be quite a distance away for most wine producers and thus, we’ve been forced to keep to a list where “organic grapes” is the key distinction.

 What’s even more confusing is that “vegan”, “natural”, “sustainable” and even “biodynamic” do not mean that a wine is organic or that the grapes are organic.

 Then there’s the fact that if you want the USDA label “organic” on the bottle, you have to pay for certification so many organic wines from smaller vineyards have not bothered to pay for the certification and thus can’t call themselves organic.